London Is Very Broken After 14 Year Old Boy Is Smashed Over The Head And Stabbed To Death In Newham In Broad Daylight – UKNIP

 A large crime scene has been put in place and a major road has been closed to assist with police were their investigation.

-The boy involved is understood to be 12 year’s olds he was hit over the head and stabbed multiple times
+The boy involved is understood to be 14 year’s old he was hit over the head and stabbed multiple times

 A spokesman for the Met Police said: